 The success story of chemotherapy lies in the continuous search for new drugs to counter the challenge posed by resistant strains of microorganisms.
 The investigation of certain indigenous plants for their antimicrobial properties may yield useful results.
-Many studies indicate that some plants have substances such as peptides, unsaturated long chain aldehydes, alkaloidal constituents, essential oils, phenols, ethanol, chloroform, methanol and butanol soluble compounds.
+Many studies indicate that some plants have substances such as peptides, unsaturated long chain aldehydes, alkaloids, essential oils, phenolics, as well as different ethanol, chloroform, methanol and butanol soluble compounds.
 These plants have emerged as plants with compounds possessing significant therapeutic potential against human pathogens, including bacteria, fungi or virus [6].

 Nigeria has a great variety of natural vegetation, which is used in trado-medicine to cure various ailments [7].
-Among the plants use for medicinal purpose in Africa, particularly in Nigeria is Acalyphawilkesiana.
+Among the plants used for medicinal purpose in Africa, particularly in Nigeria is Acalyphawilkesiana.

-The genus "Acalypha" comprises about 570 species [8].Acalyphawilkesiana belongs to the family euphorbiaceae and grows as an annual bedding plant [9].
-This fastgrowing, evergreen shrub provides a continuous splash of color in the landscape with the bronze red to muted red, 4 to 8 inch long, hear-shaped leaves available in varying mottled combinations of green, purple, yellow, orange, pink or white, depending upon cultivar [10].
+The genus "Acalypha" comprises about 570 species [8].
+Acalyphawilkesiana Mull.
+Arg. belongs to the family Euphorbiaceae and grows as an annual bedding plant [9].
+This fast growing, evergreen shrub provides a continuous splash of color in the landscape with the bronze red to muted red, 4 to 8 inch long, ear-shaped leaves available in varying mottled combinations of green, purple, yellow, orange, pink or white, depending upon cultivar [10].
 Investigation is ongoing on almost all the available cultivars within Nigeria with respect to their phytochemicals and antimicrobial action against medically inclined and agriculturally related pathogens [9,11,12,13,14,15].
-Consequently, this plant has been reported to have antibacterial and antifungal properties [13] as the expressed juice or boiled decoction is locally used within Nigeria and some other parts of West Africa for the treatment of malaria, dermatological and gastrointestinal infections [12].
+Consequently, this plant has been reported to have antibacterial and antifungal properties [13] as the expressed juice or boiled decoction is locally used within

+Nigeria and some other parts of West Africa for the treatment of malaria, dermatological and gastrointestinal infections [12].

-Seeds from Acalyphawilkensiana are essential components of a complex plant mixture used by traditional healers in southwest Nigeria in the treatment of breast tumors and inflammation [16].
+Seeds from Acalyphawilkesiana are essential components of a complex plant mixture used by traditional healers in southwest Nigeria in the treatment of breast tumors and inflammation [16].